 Ever since reading her first book, I’ve clamored for her next YA one.

-Since then she published three junior (mid-grade) titles—all are on my Christmas wish list—and a fourth book in the series has a 2015 release date.
+Since then she published three junior (mid-grade) titles—all were on my Christmas wish list—and a fourth book in the series had a release date.
 She also has a children’s picture book scheduled for publication.

 The long-awaited YA follow-up was written and waiting.

 Despite success with her junior titles, her publisher declined the new book, citing too low of sales on her first YA title.
 Her agent showed the book to other publishers, but none were willing to move forward with it.

 To my dismay, the book I long to read was languishing on her computer hard drive.
 Understandably discouraged, she was considering self-publishing it as an e-book.